29 September – 1 October

 Dr. Vilhunen studied ecology and aquatic sciences in Helsinki University as well Imperial College in London.
 His PhD concentrated on fish behavior.
 Sampsa is also a passionate fly-fisherman and spends a lot of his free time with rivers.

-Managing Director at the Italian Centre for River Restoration (CIRF)
+Italian Centre for River Restoration (CIRF)

 Environmental engineer, he has worked as a researcher, in Canada and in Spain, in the field of advanced water treatment technologies.
 He has then concentrated his activity on topics related to sustainable water resources, river basin planning and management, freshwater ecology and in particular river restoration.
 Since 2007 he has been the managing director of the Italian Centre for River Restoration (CIRF), technical non-profit association advocating for a more nature-based approach in managing rivers in Italy and working at EU level in networks such as Wetlands International Europe.